 The Refractory Thickness Sensor (RTS) records the interface between the glass and the wall to record an accurate measurement.
 Our data analysis team ensures data quality and produces the results of the metal line inspection that is color-coded to easily identify problem areas.

 Below the glass line, measurements are taken by placing the sensor directly on the outside insulation layer.
-Sidewall Insulation inspection identifies any glass penetration into the insulation to avoid any potential glass leak.
+Sidewall Insulation inspection measures insulation thickness to avoid any potential glass leak.
 SmartMelter is frequently used in Risk management of sidewall glass leak since refractories tend to have manufacturing voids, especially close to the bottom of the sidewalls.

-The Furnace Tomography Sensor (FTS) interacts with the insulation layers to map early-stage glass penetration and measure residual insulation thickness.
-Our data analysis team ensures data quality and produces the results of the sidewall inspection visualized in a 3-D map in case of glass penetration.
+The Furnace Tomography Sensor (FTS) measures residual insulation thickness.
+Our data analysis team ensures data quality and produces the results of the sidewall inspection visualized in a 3-D map.

 The following case study explains how Libbey Glass was able to increase the campaign life on one of a furnace by 25% using SmartMelter® monitoring.

 The SmartMelter® Monitoring Program can be used for regular furnace throat inspection to measure refractory thickness.